kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/03_A_First_Static_Page.md

 [kotlin-styled](https://github.com/JetBrains/kotlin-wrappers/tree/master/kotlin-styled) provides wonderful typesafe wrappers for [styled-components](https://www.styled-components.com/) that allow us to quickly and safely define styles [globally](https://github.com/JetBrains/kotlin-wrappers/blob/master/kotlin-styled/README.md#global-styles) or for individual elements of our DOM.
 It wraps the styled-components library and allows us to build constructs that look like [CSS-in-JS](https://reactjs.org/docs/faq-styling.html#what-is-css-in-js).
 Since we are writing pure Kotlin code, we can, for example, express conditions concisely for our formatting rules.

-We do not need to do perform any extra steps to start using the functionality, because we have already added the necessary dependencies in our Gradle configuration.
+We do not need to perform any extra steps to start using the functionality, because we have already added the necessary dependencies in our Gradle configuration.
 The relevant block is:

 ```kotlin
 dependencies {